 A warm, nutritious lunch is served daily in the cafeteria.
-Monthly menus will be handed out before the first day of each month.
+Monthly menus will be handed out before the first day of each month and will also be posted on the school website.
 Parents are encouraged to fill out the Application for the National Free and Reduced Lunch Program and return it to the Business Office.
-This form must be filled out each school year, and will be mailed out during the summer for the parents to complete for the upcoming year.
+This form must be filled out each school year and will be mailed out during the summer for the parents to complete for the upcoming year.
 A new form must be submitted to the Business Office if there are any changes in household income.
 The school has been approved for universal feeding and hence there is no charge for breakfast or lunch.